 In the consumer and camera drone realm, former media darling 3D Robotics, in 2014 promised a drone called the Iris.
 It launched to largely negative reviews.
 PC Mag called it intimidating, awkward and compared it to a “large, mechanical insect.”
 Their review gave it 2.5 stars out of 5.

 A year later, the Iris was largely forgotten and replaced with another drone, the Solo.
-That drone suffered from missed product deadlines and buggy components
+That drone suffered from missed product deadlines and buggy components.

 Eventually, 3D Robotics — which is headquartered in Berkeley, Calif. — burned through $100 million in funding before shutting down their manufacturing operations and pivoting to drones as a service.
-The company is much smaller now.

 GoPro’s drone division experienced a fate similar to 3D Robotics.
 The company known for its action cameras promised a consumer drone that could compete with DJI.